FORMAS/TEI/README.md

 Peer-reviewed accepted paper:

-10th Brazilian Conference on Intelligent Systems (BRACIS)

-* Sacramento A. ; Souza M. .
-Joint Event Extraction with Contextualized Word Embeddings for the Portuguese Language.
+* Sacramento, A., Souza, M.: Joint Event Extraction with Contextualized Word Embeddings for the Portuguese Language.
+In: 10th Brazilian Conference on Intelligent System, BRACIS, São Paulo, Brazil, from November 29 to December 3, 2021.